October 13, 2024 how to grow zinnias in pots

 Soil Preparation

-• Loamy or sandy
+• Sandy or loamy

-• Slightly acidic to neutral (pH 5.5 to 7.5)
+• Slightly acidic to neutral (so a pH 5.5 to 7.5)

 Planting Zinnia Seeds or Seedlings